If you are a fan of buffalo wings but don't love the deep frying, our crisp and smoky grilled wings are for you!

 Makes.
 4 to 6 appetizer servings

 Takes.
-2 hours prep and 30 minutes cooking time
+2 hours prep.
+30 minutes to cook. cooking time

 Blue Cheese Dip